 Pageantry in the streets

-Candlemas pageants were held throughout the streets of Aberdeen, Scotland.
+Candlemas pageants are held throughout the avenues and lanes of Aberdeen, Scotland.

 Celebrating the Virgin Mary

-Spanish conquistador Alonso Fernández de Lugo celebrated the first Candlemas dedicated solely to the Virgin Mary in the Canary Islands.
+In the Canary Islands, Spanish conquistador Alonso Fernández de Lugo celebrates the first Candlemas dedicated solely to the Virgin Mary.

-Religious and non-religious alike can follow Jesus' command to be a "light in the world."
-You can be a light for goodwill, charity, or unselfishness.
-Use candles to remind yourself of this.
+Religious and non-religious alike can follow Jesus' example in being a "light in the world."
+You can light a candle for goodwill, charity, or unselfishness, and be a part of the solution, for Candlemas and beyond.

 Go to church